hyperledger-archives/sawtooth-docs-archive/faq/installation.md

 available.
 A workaround to remove the warning is to add `export NO_AT_BRIDGE=1` to `~/.bashrc`

-## I get this error starting Sawtooth on Docker: `No response from ... beginning heartbeat pings`
+<h2>I get this error starting Sawtooth on Docker:
+`No response from ... beginning heartbeat pings`</h2>

 This means there is a problem with the genesis node and peer nodes connecting.